Vijay Iyer: Self-Taught Jazz Pianist Goes 'Solo'

 "The piano was around because my sister was taking lessons, and so I just started messing on it and figuring things out little by little," Iyer tells Terry Gross.
 "I can't really pinpoint the beginning of it."

 Mainly self-taught, the New York-based jazz composer and pianist now performs worldwide with his trio, quartet and quintet, among other groups.
 His album Historicity topped the 2009 Village Voice Jazz Critics' Poll, and was one of the most critically acclaimed jazz albums of 2009.
-His latest album, Solo, features original compositions, as well as covers of classic tunes by Duke Ellington and Michael Jackson.
+His album Solo features original compositions, as well as covers of classic tunes by Duke Ellington and Michael Jackson.

 Over the past decade, Iyer has established himself as one of the freshest, most compelling jazz leaders in the field, often collaborating with saxophonist Rudresh Mahanthappa to combine elements of South Indian classical music with traditional Western jazz.
 Though he has degrees in both math and physics, Iyer says the mathematical components of his compositions come more from the music of South India than from anything he learned in the classroom.

 Iyer's work has been commissioned by the Chicago Jazz Festival and the American Composers Orchestra.
-He won the Jazz Journalists Association's Annual Jazz Award for 2010 Musician of the Year, and has received grants from the Rockefeller Foundation, the Jazz Institute of Chicago and the New York State Council on the Arts, among others.
+This year, he was voted Pianist of the Year for the second time in a row by the Jazz Journalists Association.
+He has received grants from the Rockefeller Foundation, the Jazz Institute of Chicago and the New York State Council on the Arts, and was recently named a 2013 MacArthur Foundation "genius."
 His trio received the 2010 Echo Award for best international ensemble and the 2010 Downbeat Critics Poll for best small ensemble.

+His latest album, Holding It Down: The Veterans' Dreams Project, is a collaboration with poet Mike Ladd drawn from the experiences of American veterans of color from the wars in Iraq and Afghanistan.

 Interview Highlights